metreeca/metreeca-core/docs/references/idiomatic-json.md

 ```

 If the object is a back-reference to an enclosing object, only the `this` id field is included.

+### Parsing

+When parsing, relative `<iri>` references are resolved against the base URI provided to the [parser](...javadocs/com/metreeca/form/codecs/JSONParser.html), which for HTTP REST operations equals the IRI of the request [item](../javadocs/com/metreeca/rest/Request.html#item--).

+### Writing

+When writing, local `<iri>` references are relativized as root-relative IRIs against the base URI provided to the [writer](...javadocs/com/metreeca/form/codecs/JSONWRiter.html), which for HTTP REST operations equals the root IRI of the response [item](.../javadocs/com/metreeca/rest/Response.html#item--).

 ## Term Properties